Decision Making under Uncertainty: An Experimental Study in Market Settings: Results

-We start by checking event monotonicity, along the lines of our discussion for the lab experiment.
-Our subjects' choices on questions~\#5 and~\#6 are informative about how attentive they are when they perform the tasks in our experiment.
-We find that about 60\% of subjects satisfy event monotonicity, and that this number jumps to 78\% if we allow for a margin of error of five tokens (see Figure~\ref{fig:uas_monotonicity}).
+We start by checking event monotonicity, along the lines of our discussion for the laboratory experiment.
+Subjects' choices on questions~\#5 and~\#6 are informative about how attentive they are when they perform the tasks in our experiment.
+We find that about 60\% of subjects satisfy event monotonicity, and that this number jumps to 78\% if we allow for a margin of error of five tokens (see Figure~\ref{fig:uas_monotonicity} in the Online Appendix).
 There is no treatment difference.
-Our subjects also made choices that are, to some extent, responding to underlying price changes (Figure~\ref{fig:uas_dsd}).
+Our subjects also made choices that are, to some extent, responsive to underlying price changes: Figure~\ref{fig:uas_dsd} reports the degree of compliance with the downward-sloping demand property.

-\paragraph{Revealed-preference tests, distance measures, and ambiguity attitude.} The pass rates for GARP, SEU, and MEU presented in Table~\ref{table:uas_pass_rates} are very similar to those of our lab data.
+\paragraph{Revealed-preference tests, distance measures, and ambiguity attitude.} Pass rates for GARP, SEU, and MEU presented in Table~\ref{table:uas_pass_rates} are similar to those of the laboratory data presented above.
 We find high GARP pass rates, but very low rates for SEU and MEU.
 Importantly, MEU again does not have more explanatory power than SEU: there is no room for additional rationalizations by allowing for multiple priors.
 Only one non-SEU subject is rationalized by MEU.
-High compliance with GARP pushes the average CCEI score above~$0.97$ (Table~\ref{table:uas_distance}).
-The average $e_*$ of~$0.907$ is not statistically different from the average~$0.878$ in the lab study (two-sample $t$-test, $t (626) = 0.772$, $p = 0.441$).
-As in our lab study, we find that $e_*$ and how well choices respond to prices are positively associated (Figure~\ref{fig:uas_e_dsd}).
-Subjects who violated event monotonicity (monotonicity in questions~\#5 and~\#6) for more than five-token margin have significantly higher $e_*$ on average (mean $0.999$ vs. $0.881$, two-sample $t$-test, $t (499) = 2.925$, $p < 0.01$), but the difference is not statistically significant when we do not allow for this margin (mean $0.928$ vs. $0.894$, two-sample $t$-test, $t (499) = 0.988$, $p = 0.324$).
-Among the subjects who satisfied (exact) event monotonicity, the larger the difference between tokens allocated in two questions becomes, the higher $e_*$ becomes (Spearman's correlation coefficient $r = 0.127$, $p = 0.024$).
-So there is some evidence that the degree of violation of monotonicity in questions~\#5 and~\#6 is related to the magnitude of deviation from SEU.
+High compliance with GARP pushes the average CCEI score to~$0.97$ (Table~\ref{table:uas_distance}).
+The average $e_*$ of~$1.610$ is not statistically significantly different from the average~$1.507$ in the laboratory data (two-sample $t$-test, $t (626) = 1.133$, $p = 0.258$).